SpeedyCraftah/speedy-os/README.md

 - Implement bash-like interface

 I had no idea what I was doing when I first started this project including 0 knowledge of assembly and little low-level programming knowledge, so this is quite an achievement?
+Massive thank you to [OsDev](https://wiki.osdev.org/Main_Page) for the resources and community which helped me lots along the way.